 - As a note, any Custom Report can be turned into a Custom Widget.
 Keep this in mind when considering what Dashboard widgets should be available to different users.

-- What areas of Virtuous does each User Group need access to?
+- What areas of Virtuous CRM+ does each User Group need access to?

 - What level of access should be available?
 Remember, you have three levels of Permissions available, those being "Read", "Write", and "Delete".
 Should this User Group be able to create new entries and edit existing ones?
 Or should this User Group have view-only privileges?